-Condo investments are the most popular investment choice right now in the Disney and Orlando areas.
-Many people are flocking to them due to their very inexpensive price tag and convenience with upkeep and maintenance.
+Condo investments have always been a popular investment choice in the Disney and Orlando areas.
+Many people are drawn to them due to their very inexpensive price tag and convenience with upkeep and maintenance.
 There are factors you need to consider before you just jump into bed with a condo community here in Orlando.
 The last thing you want to do is wake up with regrets when you get slammed with a huge special assessment shortly after the closing and you find out your condo association is broke!

 1. Know the Vacation Rental Restrictions Up Front!

 Most people read the condo association bylaws after they are under contract to buy a property. . . this is not the best time to be reading that heaping piles of rules and regulations.
 You always want to get a copy of the bylaws before your due diligence period starts so you have one less thing to worry about.
 What are you looking for in the bylaws?
 Rental restrictions of course.
 Some of the most common are short term rental restrictions, just because the community is zoned for short term renting doesn’t mean there still aren’t restrictions on the minimum time period a renter must stay.
 You also want to make sure you aren’t buying in an age restricted community if you plan on being able to rent to all ages!